apache/shardingsphere/docs/document/content/user-manual/shardingsphere-jdbc/spring-namespace/mode.en.md

 ## Tips:

 1. For production environments, it is recommended to use cluster mode deployment.
-1. For cluster mode deployment, it is recommended to use `ZooKeeper` registry.
+1. The `ZooKeeper` registry center is recommended for cluster mode deployment.
+1. If there is configuration information in the `ZooKeeper`, please refer to the config information there.

 ## Operating Procedures